 - Incubate the tube at 35°C in ambient air or in a water bath for 4 hours.

 - Examine at 1, 2, and 4 hours for clot formation by tilting the tube through 90°.

 - Leave negative tubes at room temperature overnight and re-examine.

-(This step is essential, for some strains of S. aureus, including many MRSA, produce a delayed clot which is rapidly lysed at 37°C by the organism’s staphylokinase.)
+(This step is essential, for some strains of S. aureus, including many MRSA, which produce a delayed clot that is rapidly lysed at 37°C by the organism’s staphylokinase.)

 - Coagulase Positive: Clot of any size eg. Staphylococcus aureus

 - Coagulase Negative: No clot (plasma remains wholly liquid or shows only a flocculent or ropy precipitate). eg. Staphylococcus epidermidis

 Note: Rabbit plasma is preferable, as it gives better clotting, is free from inhibitors, and is safe.
 Human plasma contains sodium citrate as an anticoagulant, and some citrate utilizing bacteria such as Enterococcus faecalis can destroy the anticoagulant and cause clotting.
 False-positive or false-negative results can occur if the plasma is not sterile.